jruby/jruby-lint/README.md

 - Detect ERB files and pre-process them to Ruby source with Erubis
 - Detect Bundler gems that have a `platforms` qualifier and ignore "platforms :ruby"
+- 1.8/1.9 parser support/configuration without having to run JRuby
+  itself in the right mode

 ### Further Down the Road